-To further protect your privacy, we have obtained a Certificate of Confidentiality (CoC) from the National Institute on Drug Abuse (NIDA).
+To further protect your privacy, we have obtained a Certificate of Confidentiality (CoC) from the National Institute of Health (NIH).
 With this Certificate, the study investigators and anyone else involved in the project cannot be forced to disclose any information about you, such as your name, information regarding your participation in this research, urinalysis results, or other information that you provide to us as part of this research, to anyone, including the courts.